 Verify that ENTADy cannot edit or delete CAT3.
-(Assertion #12)
+(Assertion #12, Fail.
+The assertion #18 has to be passed before this performs.)

 Verify that ENTADy cannot make change or delete CAT4 and CAT5.
-(Assertion #13)
+(Assertion #13, Fail.
+The assertion #18 has to be passed before this performs.)

 Test Assertions covered by this test case: